On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Reduction to the residually solvable case

 \begin{Definition}\rm Let $G$ be a profinite group.
 A descending chain of open normal subgroups $G=G_1\supseteq G_2\supseteq\cdots$ will be called a {\it chief series} of $G$ if the following hold: \begin{itemize} \item[(i)] $\{G_i\}$ is a base of neighborhoods for the topology on $G$.
 Since $G$ is profinite, this is equivalent to requiring that $\cap G_i=\{1\}$. \item[(ii)] $G$ does not have any normal subgroups lying strictly between $G_i$ and $G_{i+1}$. \end{itemize} \end{Definition}

 Note that a profinite group $G$ has a series satisfying (i) if and only if it is countably based.
 Moreover, if we start with any series $\{G_i\}$ satisfying (i), then (ii) can always be achieved by refining the series (since each $G_i/G_{i+1}$ is finite and hence has a chief series in the usual sense).
-Recall that at the end of the previous section we introduced property (FMHFG) which generalizes finite generation and must hold for all groups with finite NCC.
-We will now show that property (FMHFG) guarantees that the group is countably based.

-\begin{Lemma} Let $G$ be a profinite group with (FMHFG).
-Then $G$ is countably based and hence has a chief series. \end{Lemma} \begin{proof} For each $i\in\dbN$, let $G_i$ be the intersection of the kernels of all (continuous) homomorphisms from $G$ to a finite group of order $\leq i$.
-Since there are finitely many isomorphism classes of finite groups of a given finite order and $G$ has (FMHFG), $G_i$ is the intersection of finitely many open subgroups and thus itself is open.
-It is also clear that $G_1\supseteq G_2\supseteq \cdots$ and every open normal subgroup of index $i$ contains $G_i$, so $\{G_i\}$ satisfies (i) as desired. \end{proof}
+Recall that by Lemma~\ref{lem:FMHFG} groups with finite NCC have property (FMHFG) which is equivalent to having finitely many open subgroups of any given index $i$.
+Thus, groups with finite NCC are countably based and hence admit a chief series.

 \begin{Observation} Let $G$ be a countably based profinite group.
-The following hold: \begin{itemize} \item[(a)] $G$ is pronilpotent if and only if it admits a chief series $\{G_i\}$ such that $G$ acts trivially on each quotient $G_i/G_{i+1}$. \item[(b)] $G$ is prosolvable if and only if it admits a chief series $\{G_i\}$ such that each quotient $G_i/G_{i+1}$ is abelian. \end{itemize} \end{Observation}
+The following hold: \begin{itemize} \item[(a)] $G$ is pro-$\Nil$ if and only if it admits a chief series $\{G_i\}$ such that $G$ acts trivially on each quotient $G_i/G_{i+1}$. \item[(b)] $G$ is pro-$\Sol$ if and only if it admits a chief series $\{G_i\}$ such that each quotient $G_i/G_{i+1}$ is abelian. \end{itemize} \end{Observation} \begin{Remark}\rm It is also easy to show that $G$ is pro-$\Nil$ (resp. pro-$\Sol$) if and only if every chief series of $G$ satisfies the extra condition in (a) (resp. (b)). \end{Remark}

 For the rest of this section we fix a profinite group $G$ with (FMHFG) and also fix a chief series $\{G_i\}$ of $G$.
 For each $i$ let $Q_i=G_i/G_{i+1}$.
 We know that $Q_i\cong S_i^{n_i}$ for some finite simple group $S_i$ and $n_i\in\dbN$.